What is an air waybill (AWB)?

 Who will provide Air Waybill?

-The carrier, typically the airline responsible for transporting goods by air, provides the AWB.
-The carrier issues the AWB directly to the shipper or through an authorized agent like a freight forwarder or consolidator.
-For direct shipments, the airline may give the AWB directly to the shipper.
-However, in many cases, especially when intermediaries like freight forwarders handle the shipment, they issue the AWB on behalf of the carrier.
-Ultimately, the party arranging the air transport, usually the carrier or their agent, is responsible for issuing the AWB.
+The AWB is usually provided by the carrier, which may be the airline responsible for the air transportation of goods.
+The carrier issues the AWB directly to the shipper or through an authorized agent of the carrier, that is, a freight forwarder or consolidator.
+Where the shipment is direct, the airline may give the AWB directly to the shipper.
+However, mostly and in many cases, where shipments are handled by intermediaries called freight forwarders, they normally issue the AWB on behalf of the carrier.
+Finally, the party contracting the transportation, usually either carrier or the carrier’s agent issues the AWB.

 air waybill used